-hool: SOE Batch: 2020-2022

-Program: Current Academic Year: 2020-21

-B.Ed.

-Br anch: Semester: I

-Ec lucation

-1 Course Code SEB 101

-2 Course Title Human Development, Learning, Cognition And Diversity In Education

-3 Credits 4

-4 Contact 4-0-0

-Hours

-(L-T-P)

-Course Type Compulsory

-5 Course Objective The course will enable the student-teachers - 1-To facilitate a complete understanding of the development, learning and

-uniqueness of the growing child in diverse socio-cultural contexts.

-2-To foster the understanding and appreciation of inter-linkages between

-human development, diversity and uniqueness.

-3-To evaluate key universal constructs in developmental psychology and

-educational psychology and their applications from the perspective

-cultural diversity.

-4-To embed the classroom discussions, perspective building and

-practicum tasks in inclusive education.

-5-To develop the potential for perspective building located in the Indian

-socio-cultural context through practicum, academic readings and

-classroom teaching/discussion.

-C

-6 Course On the completion of this course, the pupil-teachers will be able to

-Outcomes CO1- Develop an understanding of the concept and nature of learning and

-also could foresee learning in diverse contexts.

-CO2- Analyze the educational implications of the different approaches to

-learning apply them in real classroom situations.
+School: SOE Batch: 2021-2023 Program: B.E Zd.
+Current Academic Year: 2021-22 Branch: Educ cation Semester: I Course Code SEB 101 Course Title Human Development, Learning, Cognition And Diversity In Education Credits 4 Contact 4-0-0 Hours (L-T-P) Course Type Compulsory Course Il enable the student-teachers - Objective 1-To faci litate a complete understanding of the development, learning and uniquene ss of the growing child in diverse socio-cultural contexts.
+2-To foste er the understanding and appreciation of inter-linkages between human developm ent, diversity and uniqueness.
+3-To eva luate key universal constructs in developmental psychology and education al psychology and their applications from the perspective cultural diversity.
+4-To emb ed the classroom discussions, perspective building and practicum tasks in inclusive 6 education.
+5-To deve elop the potential for perspective building located in the Indian socio- cultural context through practicum, academic readings and classroom teaching/ discussion.
+Course On the completion of this course, the pupil-teachers will be able to Outcomes CO1- Develop an understanding of the concept and nature of learning and also could foresee learning in diverse contexts.
+CO2- Analyze the educational implications of the different approaches to learning apply them in real classroom situations. c upon the issues and challenges that explicit in teaching and learning process.
+CO4-Play the role of a teacher as leader, organizer, a facilitator & a humane